Henry Tonks, ‘An Advanced Dressing Station in France’ (1918)*

 Yes, Sir!

-No, Christian, the church is not a hospital for sinners.
-Yes, Christian, you may need your wounds patched up from deflecting the flaming arrows of the evil one.
+Yes, Christian, you will need your wounds patched up from deflecting the flaming arrows of the evil one.
+And Christ uses His people to minister to you.
 But in the Bible Christ’s people are numbered as soldiers in a war, not as patients on a hospital roster.

 Where do I get that?
 There are multiple texts for Christians to regard themselves as soldiers in battle, but here I will focus on the use of 144,000 in the book of Revelation (7:4; 14:1, 3).